 Auto Insurance Virtual Town Halls Offered to Michigan Consumers

-(LANSING, MICH) The Michigan Department of Insurance and Financial Services (DIFS) is continuing to offer virtual town hall events for consumers about auto insurance in Michigan, with the next session scheduled for Tuesday, December 14, 2021.
+(LANSING, MICH) The Michigan Department of Insurance and Financial Services (DIFS) is continuing to offer free virtual town hall events for consumers about auto insurance in Michigan, with the next session scheduled for Tuesday, December 14, 2021.

-This live online town hall meeting is part of a series of events that will help drivers learn and ask questions about Michigan’s new auto insurance law that went into effect in July 2020, including the amnesty period that allows uninsured drivers to get penalty-free auto insurance if they apply for coverage before January 1, 2022.
+These live online town hall meetings are part of a series of events that will help drivers learn and ask questions about Michigan's auto insurance law that went into effect in July 2020, including the amnesty period that allows uninsured drivers to get penalty-free auto insurance if they apply for coverage before January 1, 2022.

-Michigan’s new auto insurance law lowers average statewide costs for Michigan drivers, maintains the highest coverage options in the country, and strengthens consumer protections.
-For policies that issue or renew after July 1, 2020, drivers will need to determine the amount of coverage that best suits their needs.
-By participating in the town hall meetings, drivers will learn about the new choices and will have the opportunity to submit questions.
-Learn more at www.michigan.gov/autoinsurance.
+Michigan's new auto insurance law lowers average statewide costs for Michigan drivers, maintains the highest coverage options in the country, and strengthens consumer protections.
+By participating in the town hall meetings, drivers will learn about the new choices available under the law and will have the opportunity to submit questions.
+Learn more at Michigan.gov/AutoInsurance.

-DIFS continues to operate its dedicated, no-fault hotline with calls being answered Monday through Friday from 8 a.m. to 5 p.m.
-Drivers can also call 833-ASK-DIFS (275-3437), email firstname.lastname@example.org, or visit www.michigan.gov/autoinsurance for more information.
+DIFS continues to operate its dedicated, no-fault hotline with calls being answered Monday through Friday from 8 a.m. to 5 p.m. at 833-ASK-DIFS (833-275-3437).
+Drivers can also email email@example.com or visit Michigan.gov/AutoInsurance for more information.